-Routing in a probabilistic model where there are assumptions on the distribution of call arrivals times and source-destination pairs was considered in [15].
-The results in this paper are incomparable to the results mentioned above since they are based on the edge-independence assumption stating that the random variables describing instantaneous load on edges are independent.
-This assumption is not satisfied in general topology networks.
-The randomized model without the independence assumption was considered in [13].
-In the case where the durations are exponentially distributed and the arrivals are Poisson with unknown rates, their algorithm achieves a $(1 + \epsilon)$ competitive ratio, where ε depends on the ratio of the minimum capacity to maximum bandwidth of a single VC.
-Both [4] and [13] assume at least logarithmic ratio between maximum VC bandwidth and minimum link capacity.
-Similar results without this assumption were developed for special network topologies (see e.g. [17]).
+Routing and admission control problems in the online setting were extensively studied.
+In particular, in [3] it was shown how to achieve $O(\log n)$ competitive ratio with respect to throughput for infinite duration requests, i.e. number of accepted requests, and $O(\log nT)$ ratio for requests that specify holding times (durations) upon arrival, where T is the longest duration.
+The randomized model where the durations are exponentially distributed and the arrivals are Poisson with unknown rates was considered in [9].
+They describe a $(1 + \epsilon)$ -competitive algorithm, where $\epsilon$ depends on the ratio of the minimum capacity to maximum bandwidth of a single VC.
+Both [3] and [9] assume at least logarithmic ratio between maximum VC bandwidth and minimum link capacity.
+Similar results without this assumption were developed for special network topologies (see e.g. [10]).
+An optimal congestioncompetitive online algorithm for multicast routing was presented in [1].